Old Fashioned Orange Cake

 Cream cheese frosting takes this orange juice cake from delicious to over-the-top-delicious.

 The key to light and fluffy cream cheese frosting is to soften the butter and the cream cheese first.
-Leave both the butter and cream cheese at room temperature for two hours, or follow these instructions for speeding the process along (the microwave and cube methods work for cream cheese, too).
+Leave both the butter and cream cheese at room temperature for two hours, or check out this tip for softening butter quickly (it works for cream cheese, too!).

 Assembling the cake